AMihneaa/Car-Project/README.md

-# Car-Project
-First init.
-Project Initialization
+# Spring Boot and ReactJS

 This is an application designed to test certain functionalities on both the client and server sides.